 Manari has told us that the experience of the Long Dance has supported him and his people by letting them know that there are other people in the world who dream as they dream.
 This means that they feel less alone.
 Manari says that at the Long Dance he’s been able to contact his spirits in a way which he normally can’t do when he is out of the forest.
 This has touched us so much and has given us an important mirror of our work from an indigenous leader who we trust.

-Manari with us after the Long Dance in the UK 2015
+Manari with us at the Long Dance

 In December 2013 the government of Ecuador closed down the Fundacion Pachamama –another reflection of how effective this organisation has been at supporting indigenous rights.
 Undaunted, the work continues under the leadership of Belen Paez; renowned indigenous rights advocate and woman of such heart, soul and brilliance.

-At a recent meeting in the forest the shaman Raphael Taisch was speaking with Bill Twist and asking him how long the Achuar could count on the Pachamama Alliance’s support.
+At a recent meeting in the forest the shaman Raphael Taish was speaking with Bill Twist and asking him how long the Achuar could count on the Pachamama Alliance’s support.
 Bill said: “The next hundred years, something like that” and assured Raphael of their long-term commitment.
 The relief was palpable.
 Belen was there with them and she told us how moving it was to hear this exchange.